 Time tracking refers to the process of logging and measuring the time you spend on doing your job.
-You can use multiple methods to log time, such as taking an educated guess, Excel spreadsheets that show in/out times, writing it on paper, or using a software.
+You can use multiple methods to log time, such as taking an educated guess, Excel spreadsheets that show in/out times, writing it on paper, or using software for employee monitoring.

 Generally, it is easier to use time-tracking tools to accurately and quickly track time.
 They measure time spent at work or on specific applications.
 Some options also provide features that help with budgeting or generating invoices.

 All of the systems listed here are going to accurately log and manage your time which can also be used to generate reports for proof if needed.
 In that way, freelancers and remote teams can easily track billable time and ensure that they get paid for the work they do.

 When selecting the right app for your time-tracking needs, consider the features included.
 They can consist of accuracy, alert functionality, supported integration, pause/un-pause controls, reporting capabilities, pricing, and invoicing options.